Islandora/jsonld/README.md

 This module adds a simple Drupal entity to JSON-LD `normalizer/serializer/unserializer` service provider and a few supporting classes.
-It depends on RDF module and existing fields to rdf properties mappings to do it's job.
+It depends on RDF module and existing fields to RDF properties mappings to do it's job.

 ## Configuration